 What’s Passed Down explores the connection between historical and intergenerational trauma, while using water as a medium for accessing and healing painful memories.
-Exploring water as both a symbol for healing and a signifier for the Middle Passage, the artist periodically submerges herself in a full bathtub.
-Upon surfacing for air, the artist confronts a video image of her mother, who is enduring the dripping of water down her face.
-The distorted sound of dripping water mimics the sound of a ticking clock and a heartbeat, emphasizing the connection of trauma across multiple lifetimes.
-Through their performances, both women engage with physical discomfort and vulnerability through the practice of self-sacrifice as ritual.
+Exploring water as both a symbol for healing and a signifier for the Middle Passage, I periodically submerged myself in a full bathtub.
+Upon surfacing for air, I confronted a video of my mother enduring periods of dripping water down her face.
+The distorted sound of dripping water mimicked the sound of a ticking clock and a heartbeat, emphasizing the connection of trauma across multiple lifetimes.
+Through our performances, we both engaged with physical discomfort and vulnerability as a ritual and practice of self-sacrifice.